evanshunt/silverstripe-remote-images/README.md

 ## Known issues

-Currently this module will not download the remote file, just inject it into the markup.
+Files are downloaded locally, but not totally recognized by the CMS, leading to some not being cropped and issues in the assets admin area.